dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 - this seems very similar to ideas from quantum computing circuit diagrams.

+#### (controlling more abstract sociophysical circuitry)

+- this is another reason why spectral coherence is so important: control the belief systems/structures of agents and the superposition of social circuit topology sums over topologies with less structural entropy.
+  - amplitude of signal across social graph edges.
+    - generally a good metadata signal
+  - window function X spectral decomposition

 #### Scientology ["OSA" Operation](https://www.villagevoice.com/2011/07/13/scientologys-spy-program-anatomy-of-a-covert-operation-updated/) To Alter The Sociocircuitry Around An SP's Social Boundary

 ![A Simple OSA Operation To Destroy The Life Of And Individual](/img/posts/2017-10-10-speed-of-thought-social-physics/scientology-disconnection-diagram.jpg)